 If I told you that there’s a growing product category that can protect the longevity and vitality of skin, promote skin cells’ ability to regenerate, delay the biological aging of essential skin cells and preserve a youthful look, you’d say I was crazy, right?
 Well, I’m not; plant stem cells can do just that.

 A child’s first years are marked by countless milestones, from rolling over to learning letters to taking their first steps—followed quickly by taking their first run.
-Proper nutrition can make a child better able to handle the rapid physical and mental growth he or she undergoes during this important developmental period.
+Proper nutrition—which includes smart dietary choices and taking natural and organic supplements—can make a child better able to handle the rapid physical and mental growth he or she undergoes during this important developmental period.
 Here’s how your store can support your tiniest clients at each stage of the game.

 Stocking up on feminine hygiene options is not only comforting to women looking to make the best choices for their health during their cycles, but it is also an important step in helping your customers make “that week” feel just like any other.